mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/model-consistency.md

 tags: ["model", "consistency", "refactoring", "AQM", "ISO standard"]
 ---

-## 1 How Does Mendix Ensure the Quality and Consistency of Applications in the Development Phase?
+## 1 How Does Mendix Ensure the Quality & Consistency of Apps in the Development Phase?

 The Mendix Desktop Modeler ensures the intrinsic quality and consistency of applications built with the Mendix Platform through the approach and mechanisms described below.